 She provides vitae to Curtis—under spell if needed—to keep him alive in the immediate and on scene.
 She interviews him briefly about the attackers—and does her own cursory examination of her invaded haven to see what the attackers were after—though she has her own ideas as to what might have been.

 It’s far from a ‘perfect’ clean up as Masquerade matters go, at least by her own standards.
 But Caroline yet hopes that it might stitch up the fraying enough this night, especially as she also works to wipe the memories of the contractors as they finish their work of the exact nature of their efforts here.

-Rocco: As Caroline soon learns, the hound is receptive to some help and for the most part seems to be delegating from the sidelines.
-He is flanked by three ghouls upon her arrival: a raven-haired beauty, an older gentleman with a creeping, unnerving smile, and Caroline’s own ghoul Autumn.
+Support: As Caroline soon learns, the hound is receptive to some help and for the most part seems to be delegating from the sidelines.
+He’s flanked by three ghouls upon her arrival: a raven-haired beauty, an older gentleman with a clammy, unnerving smile, and Caroline’s own ghoul Autumn.
 A cell phone is pressed against his ear as he allows the ghouls to search for any eyewitnesses, put them in a more agreeable state, and escort them to a van with black-tinted windows to be ‘reprogrammed’.